 Install the correct fuses.
 First fuse, 15 AMPS for the fog lights.
 I labeled the bottom fuse box 1-6.

-The second fuse box (top) will be 7 through 10a, 10b, 11-12, plus one additional fuse for an aftermarket relay.
+(Photograph below) The top fuse box will be 7 through 10a, 10b, 11-12, plus one additional fuse for an aftermarket relay.

-Connect wires to dashboard dimmer and install under scuttle.
+Connect wires to dashboard dimmer and install the under-scuttle.

 Expect to spend some time on this project.
 It's not a difficult project, but fairly difficult to do well.